 Back to TOC

-I talk a great deal about worm tea on this Site and In my opinion it's almost just as important as worms castings.
+I talk a great deal about worm tea on my website and in my books.
+In my opinion it's almost just as important as worm castings.
 Below you'll learn why the "Tea" is so beneficial for plant nutrition and what the tea really is.

 Are you using compost tea or mysterious liquid?